shaloo/docs.arcana/includes/text-snippets/build-passkey-signup.md

 ## Steps

-*Enabling login via passkeys in a Web3 app that is integrated with the {{config.extra.arcana.sdk_name}} is siple!*
+*Enabling sign-up & login via passkeys in a Web3 app that is integrated with the {{config.extra.arcana.sdk_name}} is siple!*

-=== "Sign-up with Passkeys"

  ### 1. Register Passkey

-    ### 2. Passkey Login

-=== "Alternative Login with Passkeys"

-    ### 1. Authenticate User

-    Add code to onboard users via [[index-build-social-providers|social login]] or [[build-password-less-auth|passwordless]] options.
-Use `loginWithSocial` or `loginWithOTP` to onboard users for their first login without passkeys.

-    ### 2. Link Passkeys

-    In the authenticated user's context, check if the browser supports logging in via passkey through the `IsPasskeyLoginSupported` function.
-If the app browser supports passkeys, call `linkPasskey` function in the authenticated user's context to bind the passkey with the app.

-    {% include "./code-snippets/auth_passkey_is_supported.md" %}

-    The `linkPasskey` function invokes the device/browser specific passkey functionality.
-User will be prompted to create a passkey if none exist on the device.
-Or a list of available passkeys will be displayed for the user to choose from.
-Then the selected passkey can be linked or bound to the app for future login attempts.

-    {% include "./code-snippets/auth_passkey_create_link.md" %}

-    After passkeys are set for the app, the `getMyPasskeys` can be called in the authenticated user's context to list all the user passkeys linked with the app on the device/browser.

-    {% include "./code-snippets/auth_passkey_getlist.md" %}
+Add code to sign-up and create new user account via `registerWithPasskey()`.
+This will let the user create a new passkey and link it with the app in one shot.
+The newly created user will be assigned a blockchain wallet address as well.
+Once user has created the passkeys, enable the `Login with Passkey` option in the app UI.

-    ### Enable Passkey Login
+ ### 2. Enable Passkey Login

 Once passkeys are set up by the user, enable a 'login with passkey' option in the custom login UI of the app.
 When a user chooses this option to log in, call `loginWithPasskey`.
-This will bring up the device specific UI to display a list of passkeys and let the user select one to onboard the app.
+This will bring up the device specific UI to display a list of passkeys linked with the app and let the user select one to onboard the app.

 {% include "./code-snippets/auth_passkey_login.md" %}

-### List Passkeys

-In the authenticated user's context, call `getMyPasskeys` to list all the user passkeys associated with the app.

-{% include "./code-snippets/auth_passkey_getlist.md" %}

-### Unlink Passkeys

-Apps can allow users to unlink the passkeys associated with an app.

-To do this, call `getMyPasskeys`in the authenticated user's context.
-This will list all the passkeys associated with the app.
-Let the user select a passkey.
-Specify the id of the selected passkey and call `unlinkPasskey(id)`.
-This will ensure that on subsequent login attempts, user cannot onboard the app with the unlinked passkey.

-{% include "./code-snippets/auth_passkey_unlink.md" %}
+{% include "./text-snippets/passkey_others.md" %}

 **That is all!**  :material-party-popper:

-Your dApp is all set for onboarding users via the passkeys option.
+Your dApp is all set for letting users sign-in and login via passkeys.

 ## What's Next?